biotz/academy/docs/Tutorials/Step 1 - Creating a Device Type.md

     ![Confirm](/img/Created.png)
 </div>

-Now that you have created a Device Type, the next step is to <a href="http://localhost:3000/docs/Tutorials/Step%202%20-%20Creating%20a%20Message%20Type/" target="_self">create a Message Type </a>.
+Now that you have created a Device Type, the next step is to <a href="./Step 2 - Creating a Message Type /" target="_self">create a Message Type </a>.